material-motion/material-motion/specifications/runtime/scheduler.md

 - 500ms is long enough that new plans in this sequence are unlikely, but short enough that the user is unlikely to be initiating new plans.

 > Under this strategy, it is especially important that performers can read the state that another performer may have set on a target.
-Otherwise, when a performer is garbage collected an a new one takes its place, the new performer may reset the starting position of a target.
+Otherwise, when a performer is garbage collected and a new one takes its place, the new performer might reset the starting position of a target.
 This would be jarring.

 <p style="text-align:center"><tt>/feature: garbage-collectable performers</tt></p>